wallaby-rails/wallaby-rails/docs/authorizer.md

 end
 ```

-Therefore, when Wallaby checks permission against resourcesful actions, they will be mapped to CanCanCan's actions as below:
+Therefore, when Wallaby checks permission in each resourcesful action, they will be mapped to CanCanCan's action accordingly as below:

 ```ruby
 authorizer.authorized? :index, Product # => Same as `can? :read, Product`